hunkim/VibeSoftwareEngineering/chapters/chapter-02.md

         return self._side ** 2
 ```

-### 💡 **Vive Coding Prompt: Liskov Substitution Principle Validation**
+### 💡 **Vibe Coding Prompt: Liskov Substitution Principle Validation**

-**Scenario**: You need to design or fix an inheritance hierarchy that properly follows the Liskov Substitution Principle.
+**Scenario**: You need to create or fix an inheritance hierarchy that properly follows the Liskov Substitution Principle.

-**Your Task - Use this prompt with your actual code**:
+**Your Vibe Coding Prompt**:

 ```
-I'm working on an inheritance hierarchy and want to ensure it follows the Liskov Substitution Principle (LSP).
-Here's my current design: [PASTE YOUR INHERITANCE HIERARCHY HERE]
+I need to design an inheritance hierarchy that follows the Liskov Substitution Principle (LSP) - where subclasses can be substituted for their parent classes without breaking functionality.

-The specific use cases I need to support are: [DESCRIBE YOUR REQUIREMENTS]

-Please help me:

-1. **LSP Violation Analysis**:
-   - Identify any violations of the Liskov Substitution Principle in my current design
-   - Explain why each violation breaks the "substitutability" requirement
+**Current inheritance design**: [PASTE YOUR INHERITANCE HIERARCHY HERE]

+**Use cases that must work**: [DESCRIBE WHAT THE CLASSES NEED TO DO]

+**Generate for me**:

+1. **LSP-compliant inheritance hierarchy** that:
+   - Ensures all subclasses can truly substitute their parent class
-   - Point out any methods that throw "NotImplemented" or "NotSupported" exceptions
+   - Eliminates any "NotImplemented" or "NotSupported" exceptions

-2. **Contract Definition**:
-   - Define clear preconditions, postconditions, and invariants for each class
-   - Specify what behaviors must be preserved in subclasses
-   - Identify which methods should be abstract vs concrete

-3. **Design Alternatives**:
+   - Maintains behavioral contracts (preconditions, postconditions, invariants)
+   - Uses composition over inheritance where appropriate

+2. **Complete working implementation** including:
+   - Abstract base classes with proper contracts
-   - Suggest alternative inheritance structures that respect LSP
+   - Concrete implementations that respect LSP
+   - Clear method signatures and return types
+   - Proper error handling that doesn't violate LSP

+3. **Comprehensive test suite** that:
+   - Verifies substitutability by testing parent references with child objects
+   - Validates that all subclasses behave consistently
+   - Tests edge cases and boundary conditions
+   - Includes property-based tests for contract verification

+4. **Alternative design options** showing:
-   - Recommend when to use composition instead of inheritance
+   - When to use composition instead of inheritance
-   - Propose interface segregation to avoid forcing unwanted dependencies

-4. **Substitution Testing**:
-   - Create test scenarios that verify subclasses can replace parent classes
-   - Suggest automated tests to catch LSP violations
-   - Provide guidelines for validating behavioral compatibility

-5. **Implementation Strategy**:
-   - Recommend a step-by-step approach to fix LSP violations
-   - Suggest how to handle existing code that depends on the current design
-   - Provide naming conventions that make contracts clear

-6. **Future Guidelines**:
-   - Create a checklist for evaluating LSP compliance in code reviews
-   - Suggest design patterns that naturally support LSP
+   - Interface-based designs that avoid LSP issues
+   - Factory patterns for creating appropriate implementations
+   - Strategy patterns for varying behaviors

+5. **Usage examples** demonstrating:
+   - How client code can work with any subclass
+   - Polymorphic behavior in action
+   - Error handling that works across all implementations
-   - Recommend documentation standards for inheritance hierarchies
+   - Performance considerations for different implementations

-Please provide specific, actionable advice that ensures my inheritance hierarchy is truly substitutable and maintainable.
+Please provide complete, runnable code that I can immediately use.
+Include comments explaining how the design ensures LSP compliance and why certain decisions were made.
 ```

+**Follow-up Prompts for Enhancement**:
+- "Add validation to ensure new subclasses maintain LSP compliance"
+- "Create a testing framework that automatically checks LSP violations"
+- "Generate documentation explaining the behavioral contracts"
+- "Add logging to track which implementations are being used"

-**How to Use**: Replace the placeholders with your actual inheritance hierarchy and requirements to get specific guidance on LSP compliance.
+**How to Use**: Replace the placeholders with your specific inheritance needs and use this with AI assistants to get a complete, LSP-compliant design.

 ---